jcothdev/jcothdev.github.io/index.md

 Outside of work I am an avid outdoor person, I get out to hike, bike and camp with family and friends regularly.
 As well, I enjoy playing music on keyboard and expanding my vinyl record collection from music shops in Baltimore and beyond.

-Thank you for visiting my info page, feel free to learn more about my personal take on computer science and software topics in my "Software Manifesto" linked above.
+Thank you for visiting my info page, feel free to learn more about my personal take on computer science and software topics in my [Software Manifesto](/docs/manifesto.md).
 Please reach out to me with any questions, or feedback.
 My email and resume are linked below.

 ## Links